Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Case Study: Allocating Resources for COVID-19 Outbreak Investigations in Colorado

 The evaluation results of CDPHE's decisions are summarized by the left confusion matrix of Table \ref{tab:combined_confusion}.
 Specifically, out of 182 counties CDPHE chose to investigate, only 33 of them turned out to experience the most serious outbreaks in the following week, corresponding to a positive predictive value (PPV) of $18.1\%$.
 In other words, at approximately four out of five investigation attempts, CDPHE did not allocate its scarce resources optimally to investigate the most serious outbreaks.

-Next, we demonstrate how \texttt{TLGRF} can improve CDPHE's investigation decisions.
-Specifically, at each decision point, we first use \texttt{TLGRF} to estimate the rate of change in incident cases, i.e.,
+Next, we demonstrate how \texttt{TLRF} can improve CDPHE's investigation decisions.
+Specifically, at each decision point, we first use \texttt{TLRF} to estimate the rate of change in incident cases, i.e.,

 for all counties currently not under investigation.
-This rate (\ref{DecisionCreteria}) is determined by multiplying \texttt{TLGRF}'s estimated instantaneous exponential growth rate ($\hat{r}_{t,c}^{TLGRF}$) by the current reported incident case numbers ($I_{t,c}$).
+This rate (\ref{DecisionCreteria}) is determined by multiplying \texttt{TLRF}'s estimated instantaneous exponential growth rate ($\hat{r}_{t,c}^{TLRF}$) by the current reported incident case numbers ($I_{t,c}$).
 Subsequently, we choose the county to investigate based on CDPHE's investigation capacity at this decision point.
 For example, if CDPHE has initiated one investigation at this decision point, we recommend investigating the county with the highest estimated rate (\ref{DecisionCreteria}).
-Similarly, on decision points when CDPHE investigates two or three counties, \texttt{TLGRF}'s recommendation would be to investigate the counties with the top two or three highest estimated rates (\ref{DecisionCreteria}).
-As such, \texttt{TLGRF} recommends the same number of investigations that CDPHE actually conducts at each decision point.
-Therefore, \texttt{TLGRF}'s recommendations are comparable to CDPHE's decisions.
+Similarly, on decision points when CDPHE investigates two or three counties, \texttt{TLRF}'s recommendation would be to investigate the counties with the top two or three highest estimated rates (\ref{DecisionCreteria}).
+As such, \texttt{TLRF} recommends the same number of investigations that CDPHE actually conducts at each decision point.
+Therefore, \texttt{TLRF}'s recommendations are comparable to CDPHE's decisions.